 This segment also includes revenues earned from processing and fractionating refinery off-gas.
-Under these contracts we receive an Olefins-grade ("Ograde") stream from cryogenic processing plants located at refineries and fractionate the products into their pure components.
+Under these contracts we receive an Olefins-grade ("O-grade") stream from cryogenic processing plants located at refineries and fractionate the products into their pure components.
 We deliver purity products to customers through pipelines and across a truck rack located at the fractionation complex.
 In addition to revenues for fractionating the O-grade stream, we have percent-of-proceeds and income sharing contracts, which are subject to market pricing of olefins and NGLs.
 For percent-of-proceeds contracts, we retain a portion of the purity NGLs and olefins processed, or a portion of the proceeds from the sales of those commodities, as a fee.
 When NGLs and olefin prices increase, the value of the portion we retain as a fee increases.
 Conversely, when NGLs and olefin prices decrease, so does the value of the portion we retain as a fee.
 Under our income sharing contracts, we pay the producer the equivalent energy value for their liquids, similar to a traditional keep-whole processing agreement, and then share in the residual income created by the difference between NGLs and olefin prices as compared to natural gas prices.
-As NGLs and olefins prices increase in relation to natural gas prices, the value of the percent we retain as a fee.
-The major customers on our NGL pipelines include Targa Resources Partners LP, Louis Dreyfus Highbridge Energy LLC (subsequently renamed Castleton Commodities International, LLC) and The Williams Companies, Inc.
+As NGLs and olefins prices increase in relation to natural gas prices, the value of the percent we retain as a fee increases.
+Conversely, when NGLs and olefins prices decrease as compared to natural gas prices, so does the value of the percent we retain as a fee.
+The major customers on our NGL pipelines include Enterprise Products Operating LLC, Targa Resources Partners LP, BP Energy Company, Dow Hydrocarbons and Resources LLC, and BP Products North America Inc.

-Investment in Sunoco Logistics
+Investment in Sunoco Logistics Segment

-The Partnership's interests in Sunoco Logistics consist of a 2% general partner interest, 100% of the incentive distribution rights and 33,530,637 Sunoco Logistics common units representing 32% of the limited partner interests in Sunoco Logistics as of December 31, 2012.
+The Partnership's interests in Sunoco Logistics consist of a 2% general partner interest, 100% of the IDRs and 33.5 million Sunoco Logistics common units representing 32% of the limited partner interests in Sunoco Logistics as of December 31, 2013.
 Because the Partnership controls Sunoco Logistics through its ownership of the general partner, the operations of Sunoco Logistics are consolidated into the Partnership.
 These operations are reflected by the Partnership in the investment in Sunoco Logistics segment.

-Sunoco Logistics operates crude oil pipelines, crude oil acquisition and marketing, terminal facilities and refined products pipelines primarily in the northeast, midwest and southwest regions of the United States.
-In addition, the investment in Sunoco Logistics segment has ownership interests in several refined product pipeline joint ventures.
+Sunoco Logistics owns and operates a logistics business, consisting of a geographically diverse portfolio of complementary pipeline, terminalling, and acquisition and marketing assets which are used to facilitate the purchase and sale of crude oil and refined petroleum products pipelines primarily in the northeast, midwest and southwest regions of the United States.
+In 2013, Sunoco Logistics initiated the expansion of its operations into the pipeline transportation, acquisition, storage and marketing of NGLs.
+In addition, Sunoco Logistics has ownership interests in several refined product pipeline joint ventures.

 Sunoco Logistics' crude oil pipelines transport crude oil principally in Oklahoma and Texas.
-Crude oil transportation pipelines primarily deliver to and connect with other pipelines that deliver crude oil to a number of third-party refineries.
 Sunoco Logistics' crude oil pipelines consist of approximately 4,900 miles of crude oil trunk pipelines and approximately 500 miles of crude oil gathering lines that supply the trunk pipelines.

-Sunoco Logistics' crude oil acquisition and marketing business gathers, purchases, markets and sells crude oil principally in the mid-continent United States, utilizing its fleet of approximately 200 crude oil transport trucks, approximately 120 crude oil truck unloading facilities and third-party assets.
+Sunoco Logistics' crude oil acquisition and marketing business gathers, purchases, markets and sells crude oil principally in the mid-continent United States, utilizing its fleet of approximately 300 crude oil transport trucks, approximately 130 crude oil truck unloading facilities as well as third-party assets.